dorelljames/wpreactandbeyond-productcatalog/README.md

 <Product name="Blue Jeans" description="Sample description" ... />
 ```

 So in this case, `props.name` will be equal to `Blue Jeans` as well as `props.description` will be `Sample description`.
-You can add as many props as you like but you have to be very conscious here not to overload it because it'll just make our component very long and not easy to consume.
+You can add as many props as you like but you have to be very conscious here not to overload it to make our Component easier to consume.

 [⬆️ Back To Top](#getting-started)

 ### Fetching data from WordPress GraphQL endpoint

 Our data is not dynamic.
 What we actually want is to fetch from an external source such as our WordPress backend.
 This is the de-facto standard of building apps.
-Data is usually fetched from a specified source such as REST API's coming from servers and we processed the returned data by creating apps or like others such as automation and other stuff.
+Data is usually fetched from a specified source such as REST API's coming from servers and we processed the returned data (usually in JSON format) by creating apps or like others such as automation and other stuff.

 We need to use JavaScript npm libraries here to make our jobs easier.
 So install the following packages from npm by running the command below: